aubreyja/ww_install/README.md

 ### iptables_rules.sh

 The `iptables_rules.sh` script sets up a firewall which only allows network services necessary for running WeBWorK.
+This script is not currently hooked into the other scripts, so you'll need to run this separately as root if you want to use it to set up a firewall.

 ### Other files